The ideal solution for coreless induction furnaces

-Our mica rolls come in three grades of thickness, and available in 1.02m widths and 25m length as standard
+Our pure mica rolls come in one grade 0.38mm thick.
+The product code is MFSRP. s, and available in 1.02m widths and 25m length as standard.

 Glass fibre reinforcement provides additional mechanical strength to mica’s impressive slip plane and vapour barrier characteristics.

-Available in roll form, mica glass fibre laminates perform a key function in providing excellent lining support for furnaces.
+Mica glass fibre laminate rolls perform a key function in providing excellent lining support for furnaces.

 Our Elmelec glass mica range includes various grades of glass mica laminates, using muscovite or phlogopite mica: